Updated Jan 24, 2026

 In this guide, we'll break down the top app builders that integrate with Google Sheets in 2026, comparing their strengths, limitations, and ideal use cases.
 Whether you need a simple internal tool or a customer-facing mobile app, you'll find the right platform to turn your spreadsheet into something far more powerful.

-Leading the pack is Adalo, which lets you build database-driven web apps and native iOS and Android apps—published to the App Store and Google Play—from a single no-code editor.
-Its deep Google Sheets integration turns your spreadsheet into a true database, making it easy to design custom interfaces and publish across platforms while keeping your data perfectly synced.
+Leading the pack is Adalo, an AI-powered app builder that lets you create database-driven web apps and native iOS and Android apps—published to the App Store and Google Play—from a single editor.
+Its deep Google Sheets integration through Sheetbridge turns your spreadsheet into a true database, making it easy to design custom interfaces and publish across platforms while keeping your data perfectly synced.

 Let's dive into the top options, starting with the best overall choice for turning Google Sheets into an app.